ahmeddxfouad/EUE-Chatbot-Template/README.md

 - [P5js](https://p5js.org/)

 ## First Session
-We Will try to download the template and make few changes then create our own repo, and push the changes on our repo using our accounts credentials.//
+We Will try to download the template and make few changes then create our own repo, and push the changes on our repo using our accounts credentials.

 ## Extra Resources
 - [Git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)